Step One: Create a Trip

 By Kevin Revolinski

-You’ve got options along this long stretch of clear water that finds its way to the Mississippi through some marvelously preserved landscape.
-Over 100 free primitive sites are strung out along the Namekagon and St. Croix Rivers, with access limited to paddlers.
+You’ve got options along this long stretch of clear water that finds its way to the Mississippi River through some marvelously preserved landscape.
+More than 100 free primitive sites are strung out along the Namekagon and St. Croix Rivers, with access limited to paddlers.
 Find some drive-up sites at Gordon Dam County Park along the shore of the St. Croix Flowage as well.

 The rapids crash and boil over rock ledges in this stretch of the North Branch of the Oconto River inside the Chequamegon-Nicolet National Forest with the campground right on top of it all.
 The sites are set up in two loops with thick vegetation between them for privacy.
 Almost half of the 30 sites are along the river.
 Call it white (water) noise for a good night’s sleep.

 Door County, Wisconsin’s best lakeside camping can be found at these 17 hike-in sites set up along 11 miles of Lake Michigan shoreline.
 It’s worth the hike to spend the night where the forest meets the cobblestones, sand and waves of Lake Michigan’s shores.

 Castle Rock Lake is Wisconsin’s fourth largest lake and the sites at this state park take advantage of some shoreline.
 There are drive-up sites, of course, but also some hike-in sites up to a mile from the parking lot.
 Or how about this: paddle-up sites!